Bradowen05/Bradowen05/README.md

 ### Projects

 **🔄 [Flippify](https://flippify.io/)** — Automates the reselling workflow from purchase to shipment.
 Inventory syncing, crosslisting across marketplaces, and everything in between.
-Co-founded and built from scratch.

 **📊 [Karsilo](https://karsilo.com)** — A unified hub for multiple Stripe accounts.
 Track revenue across every product, entity, and account in one dashboard instead of jumping between tabs.

-**🔍 Job Tracker** *(building now)* — Full-stack application for managing job applications through a visual pipeline with notes, contacts, and status tracking.
-Next.js, PostgreSQL, Prisma.

 ### Stack